Self-Power or Other-Power?

 That’s enough philosophizing!
 Let me explain how this works through my own personal experiences.

 More than three decades ago, my life train-wrecked.
 By the time it was done with me, I was forced to confront alcoholism, mental health issues, a divorce and the loss of career.
-I lost most everything.
+I lost almost everything.

 In some essential work with therapists and in various recovery processes, I was forced to see that my own self-willed efforts had ultimately been the cause of that train wreck.
 My very best thinking and efforts did not work.
 Truth be told, I have come to that reckoning multiple times since.
 Each time I come to see that I have been self-powering and it is failing.
 Yet the access to other-powering cannot be reached without it.
 I have to try, yet trying won’t solve the problem.
 A solution finds me after I’ve exhausted trying.